manumafe98/MyObsidianNotes/Java/OOP/Object.md

 }
 ```

-So for example if we want to make an array of different objects
+So for example if we want to make an array of different objects.

 ```java

 public class Main {